- Doctor of Philosophy Degree in Clinical Psychology (PhD)

 The Department of Psychology at Lakehead University offers both MA Clinical Psychology and PhD Clinical Psychology programs, with the PhD built upon the MA program.

 As an exception to the general Doctoral regulations, applications to this program must be made by December 15.
+Only complete applications will be reviewed.

 The PhD program is accredited by the Canadian Psychological Association (CPA) for a four year term until 2017-2018.
 The mission of the graduate clinical program is to pursue excellence in psychological research, professional education, and training, as well as public and community service.
 We are committed to fostering a community of intellectual excellence that promotes an evolving understanding of psychological science and the provision of high-quality graduate education and training in the profession of psychology.
 The program strives to develop and nurture skills within our students that are grounded in science, critical thinking, and ethics, so that they may serve as competent researchers, clinicians, and educators.
 We are dedicated to increasing the scientific understanding of the behaviour of individuals, groups, and social systems and to the application of this understanding to enhance the functioning and well-being of individuals, groups, and societies.